 - Increasing Operational costs.
 The downside of producing your own content at scale is that the production costs go over the roof.
 The budget for 2018 according to the economist was around 13 billion dollars.

 - Non-friendly on the environment.
 Netflix has gathered a lot of negative publicity because it has one of the lowest rankings in environmental awareness compared to other big companies like Amazon and Facebook.

 - Not fully owning the copyrights.
 This means that after a certain period of time, the content is not exclusively found on Netflix and users can see it on many different websites.

 - Increasing its pricing.
 Even though the price is affordable, Netflix has increased since they originally launched their service.
 Most customers are afraid that the price is going to increase over and over again.

-- Netflix has such a huge client base worldwide, and hasn’t even taped on the Chinese market.
+- Netflix has such a huge client base worldwide and hasn’t even tapped on the Chinese market.
 This is going to be one of the biggest opportunities for the company.
 Chinese viewers that stream content on their devices are around 500 million.

 - The diversity within Europe means that there are many untapped markets speaking other languages than English that Netflix could also tap into.

 - The ever-increasing availability and affordability of VR and 4K technology gives the opportunity to Netflix to create more offers for their content.

 - The market is so lucrative that the competition has increased signifficantly.

 - Facebook, Amazon, Youtube, Hulu all want a piece of the pie.
 Every single company is on the run to buy the exclusive rights on a popular show/series so customers have no choice but sign up with them.
 Prices increase, profitability decreases.